MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 - Ordinals are no longer reused in MFC module-definition (.def) files.
 This change means ordinals will not be different between minor versions, and binary compatibility for service packs and quick fix engineering releases will be improved.

-- A new virtual function was added to the CDocTemplate class.
+- A new virtual function was added to the `CDocTemplate` class.
 This new virtual function is [CDocTemplate Class](../mfc/reference/cdoctemplate-class.md).
-The previous version of OpenDocumentFile had two parameters.
+The previous version of `OpenDocumentFile` had two parameters.
 The new version has three parameters.
-To support the restart manager, any class derived from CDocTemplate must implement the version that has three parameters.
-The new parameter is bAddToMRU.
+To support the restart manager, any class derived from `CDocTemplate` must implement the version that has three parameters.
+The new parameter is `bAddToMRU`.

 ### Macros and Environment Variables